Free tax support! Reduce stress this tax season with help from Mac’s Money Centre

 - Tips and gratuities

 You should receive slips for these income sources no later than March.
 If you’re missing a slip, you should contact your employer, bank or whatever institution provided you with the funds.
 As you receive the slips, put them away safely until you’re ready to file your return.
+If you have an online CRA account, you can easily access your income information there.

 What if I have multiple revenue slips?
 Should I be calculating the total myself?